ozzi-/consoleSSLlabs/readme.md

 # Qualys SSL Labs Checker
+consoleSSLlabs enables you to run multiple Qualys SSL Labs scans in an automated manner.

-This bash script iterates through the provided url file and uses the Qualys SSL Labs API to check the grade rating of the HTTPS certificate.
-Next to console output, a HTML report is generated as "results_`date "+%Y-%m-%d_%H:%M:%S"`.html".
+Next to the console output, a HTML report is generated as "results_`date "+%Y-%m-%d_%H:%M:%S"`.html".

 # Usage
 Run on any Unix system with CURL installed as such: